 Since Golden Miller, only the great Arkle (1964-66) and Best Mate (2002-04) have won more than two Gold Cups, a feat even the great Kauto Star could not match.

 Jim Culloty, the jockey of Best Mate, became just the fifth person to ride the winner and then go on to train a winner of the race when Lord Windermere caused a 20-1 shock in 2014.
-Lord Windermere remains the only double-figure priced winner of the race this century, and is the longest-priced winner since 25-1 Cool Dawn in 1998.
+Lord Windermere was the longest-priced winner since 25-1 Cool Dawn in 1998.

 2019 - Al Boum Photo

-Al Boum Photo provided Willie Mullins with a long-awaited first Cheltenham Gold Cup success when storming to victory at 12-1 to defeat Anibale Fly who finished placed in the gruelling contest for the second year running.
+Al Boum Photo provided Willie Mullins with a long-awaited first Cheltenham Gold Cup success when storming to victory at 12-1 to defeat Anibale Fly who finished placed for the second year running.